Our Curriculum Intent

 How it looks at King’s Hedges:

-English (no longer ‘literacy’), Mathematics and Science are the core areas of our curriculum.
-We need to continually improve the quality of our teaching in these key subjects to ensure that our children are reaching the highest standards.
-We are making links between subjects wherever possible, planning 3-4 units of work each term, with a Science, Geography, History or DT theme.
-We are aiming to plan and teach in a creative, inspiring cross-curricular way with opportunities for writing in all subjects.
+English, Mathematics and Science are the core areas of our curriculum.
+We aim to continually improve the quality of our teaching in these key subjects to ensure that our children are reaching the highest standards.
+We make links between subjects wherever possible, planning 3-4 units of work each term, with a Science, Geography, History or DT theme.
+We aim to plan and teach in a creative, inspiring cross-curricular way with opportunities for writing in all subjects.
+Our knowledge rich curriculum is set out in our Knowledge Organisers.
+These can be found in the year group part of the learning section of the website.

 There is now more emphasis on the importance of spoken language in pupil's development across the whole curriculum; spoken language underpins the development of reading and writing.
 Drama and debate are included here.